johnsie/HoverNet/README.md

 Where is the source code?
 Wherever you cloned the github to eg: C:/Users/johnise/Source/Repos/HoverRace

 Where to build the Binaries?
-This is where the real Visual Studio project will go.
+This is where a brand spanking new set of Visual Studio project will go.
 You can decide this.
 The .sln file for the project will be created there.
-Put it in your favourite place to keep Visual Studio projects
+Put it in your favourite place to keep Visual Studio projects.
+I would recommend putting it in a completely new folder somewhere.

 Now click the "Add entry" button to create the following two settings: